 - Eating healthily

 - Taking on less

 - Taking a break from social media

 For me, exercising is non-negotiable.
-It means working out 6 days a week and it takes priority over everything else.
-If time is tight, I get up really early or I drop something else instead.
+It means doing some form of exercise every day, and it takes priority over everything else.
+If time is tight, I get up earlier than usual, or I drop something else instead.
 Either way, my workout happens.

-A variety of running, resistance training, occasionally HIIT and more recently hot yoga, are the things I do to make myself feel good.
+A variety of running, resistance training, yoga and HIIT are things I do regularly to make me feel good.
 Exercise releases endorphins, which trigger positive feelings within the body.
-Getting active helps me to deal with stress and figure out the answers to things that are bugging me.
+Getting active helps me deal with stress and helps me to figure out the answers to things that are bugging me.